planetarian/TsunKitTranslations/README.md

 ### Value references

-KCNav may, in some cases, provide values to be rendered as part of translated text.
+TsunKit may, in some cases, provide values to be rendered as part of translated text.
 These are referenced in translation entries by tokens in `{{curly braces}}`.

 e.g.
 ```JSON
     "classicLine": "There are {{count}} lights!"
 ```

-The entry above might be rendered as `"There are 4 lights!"` after passing through the translation engine, assuming that `count` is a valid token and the value provided is `4`.
+The entry above might be rendered as `"There are 4 lights!"` after passing through the translation engine, assuming that `count` is a valid token and the value provided by TsunKit is `4`.

 These tokens are specific to the individual entries; You may only use the ones that are already there, and cannot insert tokens from other entries and expect them to Just Work.